bketelsen/nextblog/README.md

 `public/static` - store assets such as images and favicons.

-`css/tailwind.css` - contains the tailwind stylesheet which can be modified to change the overall look and feel of the site.
+`tailwind.config.js` and `css/tailwind.css` - contain the tailwind stylesheet which can be modified to change the overall look and feel of the site.

 `components/social-icons` - to add other icons, simply copy an svg file from [Simple Icons](https://simpleicons.org/) and map them in `index.js`.
 Other icons uses [heroicons](https://heroicons.com/).